polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 i admire and get lots of inspiration from @Bearbear and her vision for AI community is increadible, and its a great opportunity for me to learn something under her and like she is doing , i also dominating like her :)

+#### Sarah
+* Read a few more pages of Deep Learning 5.5 - going slowly.
+I'll get through chapter 5 some day

 ### Day 16:

 #### Polarbeargo